 For the pasta: boil the pasta in a pan or large pot.
 Do this step before you start cooking the chicken and making the sauce.

 For the chicken: season the chicken with salt, pepper, and your favorite spices of choice.
 Let the chicken sit for 5-10 minutes, so that it has a chance to absorb more flavor.

 Sear the chicken thigh in the pan in olive oil or butter for golden crispness.
 You can cover the chicken with foil while making the sauce to keep it moist and warm.

 For the sauce: once you drain the pasta well and slice the chicken, start to make the sauce.
 The alfredo sauce just takes a few minutes to bring together in the same pan that was used for the chicken.
 This also helps add more flavor.

 You simmer the sauce of heavy cream, milk, garlic, butter, and seasonings until it thickens.
 The parmesan cheese is added at the end of this step to melt in and create a smooth, creamy sauce.

 Toss it all: when the sauce is nice and well-seasoned, add the pasta back to the pan.
 Serve immediately with the sliced chicken and chopped parsley.

-What Goes Good with Chicken Alfredo
+What Goes Good with This Dish

 The chicken thighs are well seasoned and cooked until they’re golden brown on the outside while still juicy on the inside.
 Then the chicken is added to the creamy homemade alfredo sauce and served over fettuccine noodles.